 L04 Chinese 342 Modern and Contemporary Chinese Literature

-An introduction to the major writers and works of Chinese literature from the turn of the 20th century to the present, including fiction, poetry and film.
-We look at these works in their relevant literary, sociopolitical and cultural contexts (including Western influences).
-Required for all Chinese majors, and recommended for all Japanese and East Asian Studies majors.
-No prerequisites; all readings in English translation.
+This course provides an introduction to the major writers and works of Chinese literature from the turn of the 20th century to the present, including fiction, poetry and film.
+It looks at these works in their relevant literary, sociopolitical, and cultural contexts (including Western influences).
+Fulfills modern literature requirement for EALC degrees.
+All readings in English translation.

 L04 Chinese 3425 Classical to Contemporary Chinese Art

 Surveying Chinese art and architecture from the 10th century through today, this course examines classical and imperial works as the foundation for modern and contemporary art.
-Engaging with the theoretical issues in art history, we also pay particular attention to questions of gender, social identity, cultural politics and government control of art.
-No prerequisites.
+By engaging with the theoretical issues in art history, we will also pay particular attention to questions of gender, social identity, cultural politics, and government control of art.